Tomcat Takeover

 Before conducting any investigation, we need to gather information first.
 Since we have a PCAP file, we can use Wireshark to analyze it by checking the Protocol Hierarchy and Conversations

 We can observe a significant amount of TCP traffic across various ports, which could indicate port scanning.
 Additionally, if port scanning is occurring, it usually involves numerous packets.
-The IP address 14.0.0.120
+The IP address 14.0.0.120 shows a particularly high number of packets, which supports this suspicion so let's check this IP.

 Indeed, this IP address is actively performing a port scan.